mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 configuration.
 The Prometheus operator is then allowed to run multiple Prometheus instances and the label selector is used to associate service monitors with a Prometheus instance.

-In the example below the `ServiceMonitor` instructs the DKP Prometheus to scrape data from the `Service` that matches the label `app: my-go-app` on port `http` and the `/metrics` path.
+In the example below the `ServiceMonitor` instructs Prometheus to scrape data from the `Service` that matches the label `app: my-go-app` on port `http` and the `/metrics` path.

 ```yaml